 When audits are performed, each professional group is checked – including doctors, nurses, cleaning and other hospital staff.

 The graph on the left (below) shows which groups were audited.
 The graph on the right (below) shows the hand hygiene rate for different staff within the hospital.
-The graph shows that compliance rates for nurses are higher than for other staff.
+The graph shows that compliance rates for all staff are very high.

 What we are doing to continue to improve hand hygiene